Alumni Advisory Council

 - Serve as a link between the school and alumni.

-- Nominate alumni for school as well as university awards, among them the School of Nursing’s Distinguished Alumna/us Award and the Auburn Alumni Association Black Alumni Achievement Award.
+- Nominate alumni for school as well as university awards, among them the College of Nursing’s Distinguished Alumna/us Award and the Auburn Alumni Association Black Alumni Achievement Award.

 - Offer recommendations and/or make introductions for the lecture series, continuing education, and lifelong learning.